 The practicum will explore the application of knowledge gained from the theoretical courses taken in the first half of the Certificate.
-Students will be placed in a local organization with a mandate to translate knowledge into action: projects can be completed remotely, and may be carried out with a student’s current employer or another organization with which a student may already be associated.
+Students will work with an organization with a mandate to translate knowledge into action: projects can be completed remotely, and may be carried out with a student’s current employer or another organization with which a student may already be associated.
 Alternatively, the practicum instructor can organize a practicum placement for a student.
-Examples of projects that could be conducted during a practicum include establishing a KMB strategy for an organization, creating KMB materials that would meet the organization’s needs, researching and writing a column in a local newspaper, or participating in a KMB internship at Bishop’s University’s Research Office.
+Examples of projects that could be conducted during a practicum include establishing a KMB strategy for an organization, creating KMB materials that would meet the organization’s needs, researching and writing a column in a local newspaper, or participating in a virtual KMB internship at Bishop’s University’s Research Office.
 At the end of the practicum, students will submit a portfolio that would include the KMB projects that they have led and/or supported over its duration, a preliminary evaluation of these projects, as well as a journal outlining how previous study of KMB theories and of science communication informed their practicum experience.

 Courses will be offered starting in May 2021.
 The first 6 weeks of the program will consist of online course activities; students will then conduct their practicum over an additional 6 weeks.
 Students enrolled in this program will have full-time status at Bishop’s University.

 Individuals wishing to apply to this program must have an undergraduate degree in any field from a recognized university, with at least a B standing in the final two years of study.
 All prospective students must provide a statement of interest (maximum 500 words) explaining their objectives for taking this program and their plans for completing the practicum component.
-For students coming from non-English or French-speaking curriculums, a proof of proficiency in English in accordance with item 4 of the general application procedures stipulated on p.
-9 of the 2017-2018 Academic Calendar.
+For students coming from non-English or French-speaking curriculums, a proof of proficiency in English in accordance with the general application procedures stipulated in the 2019-2020 Academic Calendar.
 Students with knowledge of research methods applied regularly in Psychology, Sports Studies and Biology (Health) will be given priority.